Painter602/EDLogReader/README.md

 # Nice to have:
 A Python compiler.
 There are several out there.
 I used py2exe, but suggest you research available options, and select the one best suited to your purpose.

-# Why not distribut an executable version?
+# Why not distribute an executable version?
 Simple answer, I do not have a Microsoft compiler with the necessary licences to do so.

 # After uploading